scala/scala3/docs/docs/reference/principled-meta-programming.md

 Quotes and splices are primitive forms in the generated abstract syntax trees.
-They are eliminated in an expansion phase `ReifyQuotes`.
+They are eliminated in an expansion phase `Staging`.
 This phase runs after typing and pickling.

 Macro-expansion works outside-in.
 If the outermost scope is a splice, the spliced AST will be evaluated in an interpreter.
 A call to a